artefactual/atom-docs/user-manual/import-export/csv-import.rst

 software options out there to convert newline characters.
 Please ensure that your spreadsheet is using the correct line endings prior to upload, otherwise the upload will fail.

+We recommend the use of LibreOffice `Calc`_ as an open source spreadsheet application for preparing and managing CSV import metadata.
+By default, Calc will allow you to configure the `character encoding`_ used to display a file each time it is opened, and will use the correct line-ending characters by default when a CSV file is saved using `UTF-8` encoding.

 .. _csv-data-transformation: